 Gaspareño provides organic produce for all of our ranches, as well as for the Bar El Minero restaurant in El Triunfo.
-Our produce and products can also be found at the weekly farmers markets in La Ventana and El Sargento, as well as at our Hub on Mondays.
+Our produce and products can also be found during the growing season at the weekly farmers markets in La Ventana and El Sargento, as well as at our Hub on Mondays.

 Facilities At A Glance

 - traditional composting, passive water harvesting, companion cropping

 - permaculture garden tours, various classes, including cooking, gardening & horse/mule training

 Benigno and Juan Carlos take care of the agricultural fields and other permaculture projects at this ranch.
 After attending a natural building class (earthbag construction) in Santiago, Benigno has taught the techniques to others on the ranches.
 As seen in the photos above, the raised composting toilet structure is an example of this type of inexpensive, versatile and sustainable architecture.

 Arrangements can be made for guests staying at nearby Rancho Chivato to participate in Rancho Gaspareño activities.